 - Conduct a walk-through of your school and its grounds in search of all your water connections.

 - Find out in advance the last time any of the fixtures may have been updated and whether or not any efficiency measures have been taken to use less water.
 Request a tour to walk through the building with a custodial staff member.

 - Use a water audit worksheet like the one from Eco Schools to calculate your school’s current water usage.

 - Install faucet aerators and advocate for leaks to be fixed.
 Aerators are small and inexpensive devices that can be screwed directly onto a faucet where the water comes out to slow the flow of water, cutting the gallons per minute nearly in half.

-- Connect student learning with sustainability action.
-For this topic, you can access a free module in English and Spanish for middle school students called, "Earth Waters Our Lives," through the Learning Lab platform.
-On the website, you can find other high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-To locate more lessons about water use and stormwater, search by theme, learning standard, teaching method, or keyword.
+- Connect student learning with sustainability action using the Learning Lab online education platform.
+For this topic, you can access the “Living with Less Water” lesson, a teacher-friendly, high school lesson available in English and Spanish, in which students explore environmental changes in their neighborhoods and towns and discuss the reverberating impacts of drought on human and natural resources.
+On Learning Lab, you can find other high-quality classroom content — over 450 lessons in English and Spanish — for teachers from kindergarten to high school.
+To locate more lessons about food and nutrition, search by theme, grade level or primary subject.

 - Check the Green Strides portal from the Department of Education’s Green Ribbon Schools program for updated resources from federal agencies and partners.

 - Visit the U.S. Environmental Protection Agency’s WaterSense program to learn more about water use and conservation strategies.